Smoking and Bladder Cancer Risk

 It may take several attempts before a smoker can quit forever.
 Rather than looking at a slip back to smoking as a failure, it should be considered an opportunity to learn from experience and be better prepared to quit the next time.

 Some smokers benefit from medications to help them quit.
 The US Food and Drug Administration has approved seven prescription medications to help people quit smoking.
-There are also over-the-counter medications and patches that reduce your craving for nicotine, a main substance found in smoke.
+Over-the-counter medications and patches can help reduce your craving for nicotine, a main substance found in smoke.
 Choosing which one to use is often a personal choice.
 Ask your pharmacist or health care provider for recommendations.
 There are prescription drugs that have been shown to help smokers quit.

 Counseling combined with medication makes it even more likely than using medication alone that you can quit smoking and stay away from tobacco for good.